The Maiden and the Boy who Vanished

 Illustrated By: Elizabeth Rocha

-Long, long ago there lived a very rich nobleman who had a wonderful baby boy.
+LONG, LONG AGO there lived a very rich nobleman who had a wonderful baby boy.
 The night before his son was born, the father had a dream.
 He dreamt that the only way his son would reach adulthood would be if the child's feet never touched the earth until he was twelve years old.
 Great care was taken that this should be avoided, and only trustworthy nurses were hired to look after the child.
 As the years passed, he was always diligently guarded.
 Sometimes he was carried in his nurses' arms, sometimes the servants carried him in a chair, but the boy's feet never touched the ground.
-So it passed until the child was nearly twelve years old.

 Now when the child's twelfth birthday drew near, the father began to plan a magnificent feast to celebrate his son's release.
 One day while the preparations were in progress, a frightful noise, followed by most unearthly yells, shook the castle.
 In her terror, the nurse dropped the child and ran to the window.
-At that very instant the noises stopped.
+At that very instant, the noises stopped.
 On turning around to pick up the boy again, imagine her alarm when she found him no longer there!

-With a cry, she realized that she had disobeyed her master's orders.
-The child's feet had touched the floor, and now the child was gone.
+With a cry, she realized that the child's feet had touched the floor, and now the child was gone.
 Hearing her screams and wails, all the servants of the castle ran to her.
 The father soon followed, asking, "What is the matter?
 What has happened?
 Where is my son?"
 The nurse, trembling and weeping, told of the boy who vanished, and so soon before his twelfth birthday.

 No words can describe the anguish of the father's heart.
-He sent servants in every direction to hunt for the boy; he gave orders; he begged; he threw away money left and right; he promised everything, anything! if only his son might be brought back to him.
+He sent servants in every direction to hunt for the boy - he gave orders - he begged - he threw away money left and right - he promised everything, anything! if only his son might be brought back to him.
 Search was made immediately, but no trace of the boy could be found.
 He had vanished as completely as if he had never existed.

-Many years later the unhappy nobleman learned that in one of the most beautiful rooms of the castle, footsteps, as if someone were walking up and down the halls, and dismal cries and groans, were heard each night at midnight.
-Anxious to follow up the matter, for he thought it might in some way give a clue as to the whereabouts of his lost son, he made known that a reward of three hundred gold pieces would be given to anyone who would watch for one entire night in the haunted room.
-Many were willing, but had not the courage to stay till the end; for at midnight, when they heard dismal groans and footsteps coming closer and closer, they would shriek and run away rather than risk their lives for three hundred pieces of gold.
-The poor father was in despair, and knew not how to discover the truth of this dark mystery.
+Many years later the unhappy nobleman learned that in one of the most beautiful rooms of the castle, each night at midnight footsteps, as if someone were walking up and down the halls, and dismal cries and groans, were heard.
+Anxious to follow up the matter, for he thought it might in some way give a clue as to the whereabouts of his lost son, he made it known that a reward of 300 gold pieces would be given to anyone who would watch for one entire night in the haunted room.

 The Boy Who Vanished Story

 The mother hardly knew what to say.
 She was worried, of course, because she had heard of the terrible noises that had frightened so many others away.
-But when she thought of their poverty and the difficulty they had day to day in setting food on the table, she gave permission for her eldest daughter to remain one night in the haunted room.
-Then the daughter went to the castle to ask the nobleman's consent.
+But when she thought of their poverty and the difficulty they had day to day in setting food on the table, she gave permission for her eldest daughter to remain for one night in the haunted room.
+And so the daughter went to the castle to ask the nobleman's consent.

 "Have you really the courage to watch for a whole night in a room haunted by ghosts?" said the nobleman.
 "Are you sure you are not afraid, my good girl?"

-"I am willing to try, and I can start this very night," said the eldest daughter.
+"I am willing to try, and can start this very night," said the eldest daughter.
 "I only ask you to give me some food to cook for my supper, for I am very hungry."

-Orders were given that she should be supplied with everything she wanted, and indeed enough food was given to her, not for one supper only, but for three.
+Orders were given that she should be supplied with everything she wanted to eat, and indeed enough food was given to her, not for one supper, but for three.
 With the food, some dry firewood, and a candle she entered the room.
 She first lit the fire and put on her saucepans, then she laid the table and made the bed.
 This filled up the early part of the evening.
 The time passed so quickly that she was surprised to hear the clock strike twelve.
-At the last stroke, footsteps, as if of someone walking, shook the room, and dismal groans filled the air.
-The frightened girl ran from one corner to the other, but could see no one.
-But the footsteps and the groans only got louder.

 The Boy Who Vanished Story